Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/weapon_management.md

 This panel provides the pilot with a readout of the slant range measured by the [Pave Spike](../../systems/weapon_systems/pave_spike/overview.md) Targeting Pod (x100 ft).

-When the Test-Button is pressed, the display shows 888, the knob underneath it controls the brightness of the readout.
+When the Test-Button is pressed, the display shows 888.
+The knob underneath the test button controls the brightness of the readout.

 The Mode-Knob allows the pilot to select one of two weapon delivery modes available with the pod: